John Romita Jr.: Career

+In July 1998 Dan Jurgens and Romita Jr. relaunched the Thor series.

+A January 1999 reboot of Peter Parker: Spider-Man was handled by Howard Mackie and Romita Jr.

 In 2001, Romita returned to Spider-Man for a collaboration with writer J. Michael Straczynski beginning with The Amazing Spider-Man vol. 2 #30 (June 2001).
 The creative team produced a story for issue #36 (Dec.
 2001) that served as memorial to the victims of the September 11 attacks.
 He drew Marvel's Wolverine with author Mark Millar.
 In 2004, Romita's creator-owned project The Gray Area was published by Image Comics.
 He subsequently worked on the Marvel series Black Panther, The Sentry and "Ultimate Vision", a backup feature in the Ultimate Marvel line, written by Mark Millar.

 In 2006, Romita collaborated with writer Neil Gaiman on a seven-issue miniseries reinterpretation of Jack Kirby's characters the Eternals.
 Romita worked with Greg Pak on the five-issue central miniseries of Marvel's 2007 crossover storyline, "World War Hulk".

 In 2008, Romita again returned to The Amazing Spider-Man.
 He also collaborated once more with Millar, for a creator-owned series, Kick-Ass, published by Marvel's Icon imprint.
 This was later adapted into the 2010 film Kick-Ass.
 Romita, one of the producers, directed an animated flashback sequence in the film.

+Also in 2010 he relaunched the Avengers title with writer Brian Michael Bendis as part of Marvel's Heroic Age initiative.